alittlesliceoftom/insert_by_timeperiod/README.md

 # Custom insert by time period materialization (Currently Synapse only)

-**NOTE:  We have retained slightly different naming (IBTP vs IBP) and folder location from the `insert_by_period` materialisation.
-Switching from IBP to IBTP is a breaking change for models, IBTP only currently works on Microsoft Synapse and IBTP had a separate developement path from latest IBP materialisation.**
+**NOTE:  Switching from `insert_by_period` to `insert_by_timeperiod` is a breaking change for models, IBTP is only known to work on Microsoft Synapse (other dbs to come, contributitions and tests welcome!) and IBTP had a separate developement path from latest IBP materialisation.
+Compared to "insert_by_period" accessible in [dbt-labs-experimental-features](https://github.com/dbt-labs/dbt-labs-experimental-features/tree/main) , we have retained slightly different naming to make this distinction clear.**

-`insert_by_timeperiod` (IBTP) allows dbt to insert records into a table one period (i.e. day, week) at a time.
+`insert_by_timeperiod` (IBTP) allows dbt to insert records into a table one period (i.e. day, week, month or year) at a time.

 This materialisation is supported only for synapse.
 For other adapters, utilise the `insert_by_period` macros.